snowdriftcoop/snowdrift/GUIDE.md

     * The public part is in the .pub file (such as id_rsa.pub)
     * Both sites have further instructions if this isn't clear enough
-4. On your local machine, use the `git clone` command with the Gitorious or Github address for your account
+4. On your local machine, use the `git clone` command with the Gitorious or Github address for *your* account

 This will create a directory and download the code to it.
-In the future, when in the new directory,
-`git pull` will update your local machine from the Gitorious or GitHub account, and `git push` will go the other direction.

-After pushing to your online account, alert us to the changes with Gitorious' "request merge" or GitHub's "pull request" commands on their websites.

-To get updates from our main code, run
+You should also set a remote for the main code with

     git remote add snowdrift-main git@gitorious.org:snowdrift/snowdrift.git

-Then you can get the latest updates with

-    git fetch snowdrift-main

-Then, to see the diff for the updates, use

-    git diff snowdrift-main/master

-To merge the updates, checkout a branch where you want the updates, then

-    git merge snowdrift-main/master
+The same sort of command can be used to add remotes for other contributors you may collaborate with.

+### Making changes to the code

+We suggest that all work be done on separate *branches*.
+So, to make changes to the code, first run `git checkout -b [branchname]` with an appropriate "branchname" for the work you plan to do.
+Use as many branches as needed for all work that functions independently (you can remove merged branches later).

+When sharing your changes, it is best to first rebase them onto the latest master code.
+So, after you have made commits on a branch, update your master by running `git checkout master` followed by `git pull snowdrift-main`.

+Next, rebase your work onto master with `git checkout [branchname]` followed by `git rebase master`.

+Let us know if you have trouble with any conflicts that may arise, and we can help work through them.

+To upload your changes after rebase, run `git push` (it will tell you the command needed if you haven't pushed that branch yet).

+After pushing, alert us to the changes with Gitorious' "request merge" or GitHub's "pull request" commands on their websites.
+Make sure to choose the correct source branch.

+Note: as a rule, don't rebase any work that you have already pushed.
+In the case that you know others have not pulled the work, you can *force* push, and there are other advanced git management tools, but we won't get into those here.

-Note: when working with others, you can use the same fetch process to set up remotes for each of collaborator and send them merge-requests / pull-requests by choosing their repository as the target.
+Note: when working with other contributors, you can use the same process to set up remotes for each of collaborator and send them merge-requests / pull-requests by choosing their repository as the target.
 Alternatively, simply communicate by e-mail or IRC or other options about fetching updates.